Libertarian Party of the District of Columbia: 2022 Libertarian National Convention

 DC elected three delegates to attend the national convention in Reno, NV May 26–29, Tom Fleming, Bruce Majors, and Pranav Badhwar.
 Majors and Badhwar were unable to attend the convention and the DC LP allowed them to be replaced with alternates who were not DC residents, Stephanie Berlin of Texas and Amy Lepore of Delaware.
 Tom Fleming was DC delegate chair.

 2022 election cycle

 No Libertarians appeared in the 2022 primaries due to signature challenges.
 However, Libertarian voters were mailed Libertarian primary ballots with spaces for write in votes.
 The party conducted a mailing to registered Libertarian voters asking them to write in their votes in the primary during the early voting period.
 Bruce Majors declared his candidacy for both Delegate to Congress and for Chair of the D.C.
 Libertarian Party.
 Dennis Sobin declared his candidacy for Mayor.
 The party will hold a convention to be held June 26 at the Southeast Public Library.

+As a result of the 2022 General Election, the Libertarian Party was no longer considered to be a major party in the District of Columbia and, therefore, is ineligible to hold primary elections via the D.C.
+Board of Elections.